-7) 2019-2021 SVQ Tables - In July 2021 we published the 2019/21 SVQ Tables.
-These tables provide SVQ provision data separately for Social Services and Healthcare (primarily Adult services) and Children and Young People frameworks as well as the proportion of SVQ activity made up by Modern Apprenticeships (MAs) in Scotland.
-As well as the 2019-21 data, these tables also show historic data (2016-17 onwards).
+The SVQ tables - In August 2022 we published The SVQ tables which provide SVQ provision data separately for Social Services and Healthcare (primarily adult services) and Children and Young People frameworks as well as the proportion of SVQ activity made up by Modern Apprenticeships (MAs) in Scotland

-8) The Children's Services Workforce 2019 tables - On the 19th March 2021 we published the Children's Services Workforce 2019 tables.
+The Children's Services Workforce 2020 tables - On In July 2022 we published the Children's Services Workforce 2020 tables.
 These tables look in details at the Children's Services Workforce and includes information on: